INTELLECTUAL PROPERTY: LEAST DEVELOPED COUNTRIES

 Members recognized the progress LDCs had already made towards implementing TRIPS and the LDCs expressed their determination to preserve and continue this progress.
 The 2013 decision does not affect LDCs’ right to fully use flexibilities in the TRIPS Agreement and to seek further extensions of the transition period.

 For pharmaceuticals, the 2001 Doha Ministerial Declaration on TRIPS and Public Health had already instructed the TRIPS Council to extend the period for them to comply with provisions on pharmaceuticals until 2016.
 The TRIPS Council formally adopted a decision implementing this in 2002.
 In November 2015, it took a decision that further extends this transition period until 1 January 2033 or when a particular country ceases to be in the least developed category if that happens before 2033.
 To complement this decision, the General Council also decided to waive certain obligations regarding mailbox applications and exclusive marketing rights that would otherwise apply to least developed country Members pursuant to Article 70.8 and 70.9 of the TRIPS Agreement.
 (More on TRIPS and public health: here)

-Responding to LDC needs back to top
+Responding to LDC needs

 The TRIPS Agreement already recognized the need for developed countries to support LDCs in their efforts to implement its provisions through technical and financial co-operation provided on request and on mutually agreed terms and conditions (Article 67).

 The whole process therefore remains demand-driven, centred on the actual requirements each LDC has identified.
 This is in line with the general WTO policy where assistance is provided only upon request.
 The LDCs actively participate in steering the process, which relies on the continuing guidance of these countries individually and as a group.